 d.
 A person commits a crime of the fourth degree if he enters and rides in a motor vehicle knowing that the motor vehicle has been taken or is being operated without the consent of the owner or other person authorized to consent.

-Contact an East Hanover NJ Auto Theft Attorney to Discuss Your Case
+Contact an East Hanover Auto Theft Attorney to Discuss Your Case

-The aggressive criminal attorneys at the Tormey Law Firm can help you potentially beat your case.
+The aggressive criminal attorneys at our firm can help you potentially beat your case.
 We’ve got the experience necessary to fight your charges both in and out of the courtroom.
 Our experienced criminal defense lawyers understand the advanced defense strategies needed to secure you a win if your case goes to trial.
-If you or a loved one has been charged with a theft crime such as motor vehicle theft in Morris County or elsewhere in New Jersey, contact the Tormey Law Firm in Morristown anytime for immediate assistance at 866-949-6948 for a free consultation.
+If you or a loved one has been charged with a theft crime such as motor vehicle theft in Morris County or elsewhere in New Jersey, contact us in Morristown anytime for immediate assistance at 866-949-6948 for a free consultation.